Overview

 Battle Simulator 3000

-The program simulates an epic battle between a Valiant Warrior (human player) and an evil Mugwump (computer player).
-Using rules from some generic tabletop game, the player will attempt to vanquish the evil scourge and save the kingdom.
+The program simulates an epic battle between a Peaceful Mugwump (human player) and an arrogant Warrior (computer player).
+Using rules from some generic tabletop game, the player will attempt to vanquish the arrogant nuisance and continue on their way.

 A battle consists of a sequence of attacks which alternate between the two combatants.